MofoMojo/ValheimMods/MMRandomStartPosition/ReadMe.txt

 ::  KNOWN ISSUES ::
 • Can put you in hostile situations
-• Sometimes it will put you in another biome because it's VERY close to the Meadows.
+• Sometimes it will put you in another biome because it's VERY close to the one you asked for.
 You know... you've been sailing in the water and seen instances where you've passed through a biome that just wasn't there... yeah... like that.
 Only, I try to keep you dry.
 • World Generation is a fickle beast.
-I try to ensure that the location it puts you is a little below the minimum height for the mountain start (if you use a mod which alters that, it should hopefully pick it up) and above the ZoneSystem.instance.m_waterLevel to try and ensure you're not just placed in the water somewhere.
+I try to ensure that the location it puts you is a little above the ZoneSystem.instance.m_waterLevel to try and ensure you're not just placed in the water somewhere.
 I can't feasibly test this out very extensively but seems to be working! :D

 :: VERSIONS ::
+1.3 Added BiomeArea type.
+Supported values are Median, Edge, Everything
+	With the extension of supporting other biomes and biomearea types, there's a chance we won't find anything So added loop check.
+If we iterate through more than MaxSpawnPointChecks without finding a suitable place, default to the original behavior.
+	This gets reset with each new start

 1.2 Fixed a random range bug I introduced so on 1.1 all locations were south west of 0,0 1.1 Added minimum ranges, renamed XDistance and ZDistance to MaxXDistance and MaxZDistance 1.0 Initial Release